dudmuck/LoRaWAN-Backend/readme.md

 ## DNS setup
 LoRaWAN-backend performs hostname lookups using NAPTR and SRV records.

-For testing on your local machine, i.e. when using a NetID or JoinEUI which doesnt exist on internet DNS server, install BIND on your local machine.
+For testing on your local machine, i.e. when using a NetID or JoinEUI which doesn't exist on internet DNS server, install BIND on your local machine.

 Example named.conf and example zone files are provided here.
 Modify your BIND server configuration files to add the example.com master zone as shown in named.conf, and point it to the example.com.zone file.